Glossary

 Block Interval

-On Bitcoin blockchain the block interval is approximately every 10 minutes.
-On the Nervos blockchain the block interval is variable, but normally under 10 seconds.
+The block interval on the Bitcoin blockchain is approximately every 10 minutes.
+The block interval on Nervos is variable, but is usually under 10 seconds.

 Synonyms